 A missing person report will be completed for any person whose last known location was in the City of Greenville, or whose temporary or permanent residence is the City of Greenville and the person's last location is unknown, or whose parents, spouse, guardian, or legal custodian's temporary or permanent residence is the City of Greenville and the person's last location is unknown.
 When in doubt, officers will take a report.
-To aid in the investigation, the departmental checklist, Procedure and Checklist for Endangered and/or Missing Persons (attachment A) should be utilized in all cases.

-Reports of a missing person will be investigated through application of the same basic procedures established for other incidents.
+Missing person reports will be investigated through application of the same basic procedures established for other incidents.
 Initial complaints of missing persons will normally be assigned to patrol officers, unless compelling circumstances indicate the Criminal Investigations Bureau should handle the case.
 Preliminary investigative efforts shall include, at a minimum:

-- Completion of the checklist - Notification to all units within the Department of the person's name, physical description, clothing description, health/general condition, time and location of most recent whereabouts, and vehicles involved, if any, or other specific information that might assist in locating the person.
-This information should be disseminated as quickly as possible. - Informing the reporting person to call the Police Department as soon as possible should the missing person return, or additional information become available. - Contacting persons developed from interviews who may possibly know the whereabouts of the individual. - Visiting possible locations or have other units visit specified areas identified by the reporting person. - Promptly notifying their immediate supervisor when a reported missing person is: mentally and/or physically challenged; an elderly individual who is unable to care for themselves; a person who is believed to be despondent; when the time of day, temperature, and/or length of time before notification of the police mandates immediate action be taken; and/or when the missing person is critically injured, ill, or at-risk in any known way.
+- Notify all units within the Department of the person's name, physical description, clothing description, health/general condition, time and location of most recent whereabouts, and vehicles involved, if any, or other specific information that might assist in locating the person.
+This information should be disseminated as quickly as possible. - Obtain a photograph of the missing person. - Inform the reporting person to call the Police Department as soon as possible should the missing person return, or additional information become available. - Contact persons developed from interviews who may possibly know the whereabouts of the individual. - Visit possible locations or have other units visit specified areas identified by the reporting person. - Promptly notify their immediate supervisor when a reported missing person is: mentally and/or physically challenged; an elderly individual who is unable to care for themselves; a person who is believed to be despondent; when the time of day, temperature, and/or length of time before notification of the police mandates immediate action be taken; and/or when the missing person is critically injured, ill, or at-risk in any known way.